ultraDevs/ultraembed-advanced-iframe/README.txt

 ### Join With US
 [Facebook - Community](https://web.facebook.com/groups/ultraDevs/) | [Facebook - Page](https://web.facebook.com/hello.ultradevs) | [Youtube](https://www.youtube.com/channel/UCc2yL-QGQjscXpPx9Pp7J8w?sub_confirmation=1) | [Twitter](https://twitter.com/ultraDevsBD) | [Instagram](https://www.instagram.com/ultradevs/)

-## Privacy Policy
-UltraEmbed (Advanced Iframe) uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
-This helps us to troubleshoot problems faster & make product improvements.

-Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
-We collect the data to ensure a great user experience for all our users.

-Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

-Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Installation ==